HIStory: Past, Present and Future, Book I: Content

 Similarly to Thriller and Bad, HIStory contains lyrics that deal with paranoia.
 Several of the album's 15 new songs pertain to the child sexual abuse allegations made against him in 1993 and Jackson's perceived mistreatment by the media, mainly the tabloids.
-Because of this, the album has been described as being Jackson's most "personal".
 Two of the album's new tracks are covers.
-The genres of the songs on the album span R&B, pop, hip hop, elements of hard rock ("D.S.") and funk rock ("Scream"), and ballads.
+The genres of the songs on the album span R&B, pop, and hip hop with elements of hard rock ("D.S.") and funk rock ("Scream"), and ballads.
 The lyrics pertain to isolation, greed, environmental concerns, injustice.
 "Scream" is a duet with Jackson's sister Janet; with "spitting" lyrics about injustice.

 The lyrics for the R&B ballad "You Are Not Alone", written by R. Kelly, pertain to isolation.
 Two Belgian songwriters, brothers Eddy and Danny Van Passel, claimed to have written the melody in 1993.
 In September 2007, a Belgian judge ruled the song had been plagiarized from the Van Passel brothers, and it was banned from radio play in Belgium.
 "D.S.", a hard rock song, has lyrics about a "cold man" named "Dom S. Sheldon".
-Critics interpreted it as an attack on Thomas Sneddon, who had led the prosecution in Jackson's trial.
+Critics interpreted it as an attack on district attorney Thomas Sneddon, who had led the investigations into the allegations against Jackson.

 "Money" was interpreted as being directed at Evan Chandler, the father of the boy who accused Jackson of child sexual abuse.
 The lyrics of "Childhood" pertain to Jackson's childhood.
 Similar to "Scream", the lyrics to "They Don't Care About Us" pertain to injustice, as well as racism.
 In "This Time Around", Jackson asserts himself as having been "falsely accused".
-The song includes a guest rap by the Notorious B.I.G. (aka Biggie Smalls).
+The song includes a guest rap by the Notorious B.I.G. (a.k.a.
+Biggie Smalls).
 "Earth Song" was described as a "slow blues-operatic", and its lyrics pertain to environmental concerns.
 On HIStory, Jackson covered Charlie Chaplin's "Smile" and the Beatles' "Come Together".